-- efficient selection of antibodies against multi-pass membrane proteins, an important class of pharmaceutical targets against which it has been very difficult to select specific antibodies; - · rapid generation of high affinity, full-length, human monoclonal antibodies synthesized and naturally modified in mammalian cells; and - expression and selection of antibodies that easily and predictably transition to manufacturing in mammalian lines.
+- efficient selection of antibodies against multi-pass membrane proteins, an important class of pharmaceutical targets against which it has been very difficult to select specific antibodies; - rapid generation of high affinity, full-length, human monoclonal antibodies synthesized and naturally modified in mammalian cells; and - expression and selection of antibodies that easily and predictably transition to manufacturing in mammalian lines.

-By leveraging the advantages of our ActivMAb platform over alternative bacterial and yeast-based technologies, we believe that this technology can be the basis for building a significant pipeline of therapeutics antibodies against unique targets in multiple disease indications.
+By leveraging the advantages of our ActivMAb platform over alternative virus-like particles (VLPs) and bacterial and yeast-based technologies, we believe that this technology can be the basis for building a significant pipeline of therapeutics antibodies against unique targets in multiple disease indications.
 Our product candidate VX5 was generated by our ActivMAb platform, and is a high-affinity, human IgG1 antibody to CXCL13, a chemokine that induces development of lymphoid tissue.
 VX5 has initiated IND-directed development for the treatment of MS and potentially for other autoimmune disorders.
-We currently have active collaborations with one major pharmaceutical and three biotech companies, and we are exploring additional opportunities to enhance marketing and commercialization of this asset.